Resources for artists

 Digital Artists Grant → rolling monthly

 No-strings-attached financial support to help digital artists of all ages who are in the early stages of their careers.
-They can spend the grant on whatever they want – be that make new work, buy equipment or materials, travel, research, visit exhibitions or conferences, or to even just cover some life expenses.
-The Digital Artists Grant (DAG) is offered by The Moniker Foundation in collaboration with our partners, Creative Debuts.
+The Digital Artists Grant (DAG) is offered by The Moniker Foundation in collaboration with Creative Debuts.

 https://www.monikerartfair.com/dag